MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-availability-key-understand.md

 For availability and scale reasons, decrypted TIKs are cached in a time-limited memory cache.
 Two hours before a TIK cache is set to expire, Office 365 attempts to decrypt each TIK.
 Decrypting the TIKs extends the lifetime of the cache.
 If TIK decryption fails for a significant amount of time, Office 365 generates an alert to notify engineering prior to the cache expiration.
 Only if the customer calls Microsoft will Office 365 initiate the recovery operation, which involves decrypting the TIK with the availability key stored in Microsoft's secret store and onboarding the tenant again using the decrypted TIK and a new set of customer-supplied Azure Key Vault keys.

 As of today, Customer Key is involved in the encryption and decryption chain of SharePoint Online file data stored in the Azure blob store, but not SharePoint Online list items or metadata stored in the SQL database.
-Office 365 does not use the availability key for Exchange Online, Skype for Business, SharePoint Online, Team Sites, or OneDrive for Business other than the case described above, which is customer-initiated.
+Office 365 does not use the availability key for Exchange Online, Skype for Business, SharePoint Online, OneDrive for Business, and Teams files other than the case described above, which is customer-initiated.
 Human access to customer data is protected by Customer Lockbox.
 -->

 ## Related articles